 - Although Jordan is a conservative country, head cover is not necessary for females.

-- As part of the Jordanians hospitality, you're expected to accept invites over meals at home and to always finish your plate.
+- As part of the Jordanians hospitality, you're expected to accept invites over meals at home and to always finish your plate, we Jordanians love to feed our guests!

 - Hashemite and Mutah Universities place all their incomings in Amman.